-Both hemp and marijuana are species of the Cannabis sativa family of plants and both contain the chemicals CBD and Tetrahydrocannabinol (THC).
-However, marijuana contains very little CBD and very high levels of THC, the ingredient in cannabis that gives users a “high”.
-On the other hand, grown hemp extract contains a high amount of CBD and much less THC.
+Both hemp and marijuana are species of the Cannabis sativa family of plants, and both contain the chemicals CBD and Tetrahydrocannabinol (THC).
+However, marijuana contains trace amounts of CBD and very high amounts of THC, the ingredient in cannabis that gives users a “high.”
+On the other hand, naturally grown hemp extract contains a high amount of CBD and much less THC.
 It is unlikely that CBD oil will appear on a drug test since these tests analyze for THC.

-Thus, CBD does not give rise to the psychoactive effects that marijuana does.
-In 2017, the World Health Organization (WHO) deduced that CBD is a nontoxic and non-addictive substance, further reporting that due to the unlikelihood of CBD substance abuse, CBD should not be considered a scheduled drug.
-With more states relaxing their measures against CBD, the United States federal government has begun to provide guidance.
+Thus, CBD does have the same psychoactive effects as marijuana.
+In 2017, the World Health Organization (WHO) deduced that CBD is a non-toxic and non-addictive substance, reporting that due to the unlikelihood of abuse, agencies should not consider it a scheduled drug.
+With more states relaxing their measures against CBD, the federal government of the United States has begun to provide guidance.

-The general consensus is that the average shelf life of CBD oil is between 14 and 24 months, depending on how well it is stored.
-For best results, customers should store CBD oil away from heat and light and avoiding air exposure.
+The general consensus is that the average shelf life of CBD oil is between 14 and 24 months, depending on its storage.
+For best CBD oil results, customers should keep it away from heat and light and avoid air exposure.

 Is CBD legal?

 It’s complicated.
-Technically, the 2018 Farm Bill legalized hemp cultivation and declassified hemp CBD as a Schedule I controlled substance.
-While the substance does not have to be THC free, it must contain less than 0.3% of THC.
-However, products containing any amount of cannabis continue to be evaluated by the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act (FD&C Act).
+The 2018 Farm Bill technically legalized hemp cultivation and declassified hemp CBD as a Schedule I controlled substance.
+While the substance does not have to be THC-free, it must contain less than 0.3% THC.
+However, the Food and Drug Administration (FDA) continues to review cannabis derived products in accordance with the Food, Drug, and Cosmetic Act (FD&C Act).

 The human body contains an endocannabinoid system composed of natural neurotransmitters called endocannabinoids and cannabinoid receptors, along with cannabinoid receptor proteins.
 CBD works by binding to cannabinoid receptors, thereby impacting the receptor activity of the endocannabinoid system.

-A well-studied aspect of CBD is its ability to bind to the cannabinoid receptor CB1 in the central nervous system.
-This is the same receptor THC binds to cause a high.
+A well-studied aspect is its ability to bind to the cannabinoid receptor CB1 in the central nervous system.
+This is the same receptor that THC binds to cause a high.
 While THC activates CB1 signaling, CBD appears to dampen it.
-This opposite mechanism is why there are little to no psychedelic effects with CBD use.
-CBD binds to other receptors as well, which makes it a potentially useful therapy for a number of brain-related conditions.
+This opposite mechanism is why CBD has little to no psychedelic effects.

 CBD Oils for Epilepsy: Approved by the FDA

 While CBD oil use is common for a number of conditions, it has only been FDA-approved to treat certain epilepsy conditions.
 Humans have been using cannabis plants to treat epilepsy since the nineteenth century.
-As a therapeutic, CBD oil finally gained approval as the drug Epidiolex, the only FDA-approved prescription CBD.
+As a therapeutic, CBD oil finally gained approval as the drug Epidiolex, the only FDA-approved.

-Epidiolex is used to treat seizures associated with Lennox-Gastaut syndrome (LGS) and Dravet syndrome.
-More than 500 patients took part in three rigorous clinical trials in the lead up to FDA approval, and the majority of patients remained on Epidiolex even after the trials concluded.
-CBD’s anti-epileptic effect appears to occur through binding of CBD to a protein called GPR55, which can trigger seizures under normal conditions.
+Epidiolex is an anti-seizure medication for Lennox-Gastaut syndrome (LGS) and Dravet syndrome.
+More than 500 patients took part in three rigorous clinical trials in the lead-up to FDA approval, and most patients remained on Epidiolex even after the trials concluded.
+CBD’s anti-epileptic effect appears to occur through the binding of CBD to a protein called GPR55, which can trigger seizures under normal conditions.

-CBD oil has been tested in cells and in preclinical trials as a treatment for a number of diseases other than epilepsy.
+Researchers have tested CBD oil in cells and in preclinical trials as a treatment for several diseases other than epilepsy.
 The most promising lab test results are associated with psychosis, anxiety, and pain.
-While studies are ongoing, no other CBD drug has yet been tested as rigorously as Epidiolex.
+While studies are ongoing, scientists have yet to study another CBD drug as rigorously as Epidiolex.

 CBD Oils for Psychosis, Anxiety, and Pain

-Small scale clinical trials suggest that CBD may be effective to treat psychosis, specifically schizophrenia.
-In 2012, a group of scientists compared the use of CBD as a treatment with the standard treatment of amisulpride.
-In most cases, CBD performed equally well or better than amisulpride in controlling schizophrenic symptoms.
-CBD might be associated with elevation of anandamide, a cannabinoid produced by the body that may offer protection from psychosis.
+Small-scale clinical trials suggest that CBD may be effective in treating psychosis, specifically schizophrenia.
+In 2012, a group of scientists compared its use with the standard amisulprid treatment.
+In most cases, it performed equally well or better than amisulpride in controlling schizophrenic symptoms.
+CBD might elevate anandamide, a cannabinoid produced by the body that may offer protection from psychosis.

-CBD oil for pain has become increasingly popular among persons with chronic pain.
-It is believed that CBD reduces pain, inflammation, and overall discomfort.
-It is an attractive alternative to opioids, which can be habit-forming and cause more short term and long term side effects.
-The binding of CBD to a variety of endocannabinoid receptors contribute to anti-inflammatory and pain-relieving CBD oil effects.
+Chronic pain treatment has become increasingly popular among CBD users.
+It is believed to reduce inflammation, pain, and overall discomfort.
+It is an attractive alternative to opioids, which can be habit-forming and cause more short-term and long-term side effects.
+The binding of CBD to a variety of endocannabinoid receptors contributes to its anti-inflammatory and pain-relieving effects.

-While studies have been conducted to some extent for pain associated with medical conditions ranging from cancer, migraines, and arthritis, more human studies are needed to confirm how and to what extent CBD oil can be used for pain relief.
-The bottom line is that while there is a lot of experimental and anecdotal promise for CBD’s role in pain management for the body and mind, more evidence is needed before more CBD products are approved as therapeutics.
+While studies have taken place to some extent for pain associated with medical conditions ranging from cancer to migraines and arthritis, more human studies are needed to confirm how and to what extent CBD can help to reduce pain.
+The bottom line is that while there is a lot of experimental and anecdotal promise for its role in pain management for the body and mind, experts need more evidence before they approve more CBD products as therapeutics.

-Many of the conditions treated with CBD oils are influenced by genetics.
+Genetics plays a significant role in many conditions, including CBD oil treatments.
 By understanding the genetics behind things like susceptibility to pain and anxiety, customers can make more informed decisions when choosing supplements containing CBD.

-Because anxiety and depression are associated with low serotonin levels, they are often treated with selective serotonin reuptake inhibitors (SSRIs), with CBD oil emerging as a popular alternative.
-More studies are demonstrating that neurological disorders like anxiety and depression have a genetic basis.
+Because anxiety and depression are associated with low serotonin levels, doctors often treat them with selective serotonin reuptake inhibitors (SSRIs), with CBD oil emerging as a popular alternative.
+More studies demonstrate that neurological disorders like anxiety and depression have a genetic basis.
 With the Nebula Research Library, customers have access to the most recent studies.

-Chronic pain is another area in which persons claim to see CBD oil benefits.
-Pain caused by medical disorders may be heavily influenced by genes.
+Chronic pain is another area in which people claim to see CBD oil benefits.
+Genes may heavily influence pain caused by medical disorders.
 Potential customers for CBD oil may want to understand their risks for inflammation-associated diseases such as arthritis.

 Genetic variants can be general, including those for inflammatory proteins.
 Using the Nebula Genomics Research Library, customers can explore their genome as it relates to risks for specific conditions, including rheumatoid arthritis, osteoarthritis, and migraines.
 Others might be interested in understanding how genetics influence athletic performance, which may provide insights into the likelihood of future injuries and pain.